tagspaces/documentation/docs/extensions/mindmap-viewer.md

 ## Installation

-This extension is packaged with the new version of TagSpaces (after version 5.2).
+This extension is packaged with every version of TagSpaces.

 ## Source Code